-At Southridge our science curriculum allows our children to experience and explore the world around them.
-It develops their understanding of scientific ideas and makes links between different ideas and experiences.
-We aim to simulate our children's curiosity in finding out why things happen in the way they do.
+At Southridge our science curriculum encourages our children to experience and explore the world around them.
+Our shared vision and principles, which have been jointly created by the staff and children, helps the children to develop their understanding of scientific concepts and make links between different ideas and experiences.
+We aim to stimulate our children's curiosity, finding out why things happen in the way they do.
 We teach methods of enquiry and investigation to help our children learn to ask scientific questions and begin to appreciate the way science will affect their future on a personal, national and global level.

 Teaching and learning style

 We use a variety of teaching and learning methods in science lessons in order to develop children’s knowledge, skills and understanding.
 Prior learning is regularly revisited through retrieval activities to ensure the children have a solid foundation which can then be built upon.
 The children apply their knowledge and scientific skills regularly through a range of enquiries to help them answer specific questions.
 We encourage the children to ask, as well as answer, scientific questions.
 They have the opportunity to apply their maths skills through data handling activities e.g. statistics, graphs, pictures, and photographs.
 They use technology in science lessons where it enhances their learning, take part in role-play and discussions and present reports to the rest of the class.
 They regularly engage in a wide variety of problem solving activities.

 Wherever possible, we involve the pupils in ‘real’ scientific activities, for example, researching a ‘real’ problem or carrying out a practical experiment and analysing the results.
 Lessons are regularly taken outdoors to enhance the children’s learning and give it real life context.
 The children also find out about historical, current and diverse scientists to help them understand the impact science has on the world around them and to help them see themselves as the scientists of the future.
 Our class science ambassadors are supported to share topical science news with their peers.